bobheadxi/bobheadxi.github.io/_posts/2019-4-20-ipfs-orchestrator.md

-In classic Go-batteries-included fashion, most of the work is done by a nice utility straight from the standard library: [httputil.ReverseProxy](https://golang.org/pkg/net/http/httputil/#ReverseProxy) - all [I really had to do was implement a `Director`](https://sourcegraph.com/github.com/RTradeLtd/Nexus@master/-/blob/delegator/proxy.go#L12) to set the parameters such as every request will be delivered to the correct node's correct doorstep:
+In classic Go-batteries-included fashion, most of the work is done by a nice utility straight from the standard library: [httputil.ReverseProxy](https://golang.org/pkg/net/http/httputil/#ReverseProxy) - all [I really had to do was implement a `Director`](https://sourcegraph.com/github.com/RTradeLtd/Nexus@master/-/blob/delegator/proxy.go#L12) to set the parameters such that every request will be delivered to the correct node's correct doorstep:

 ```go